 I was blown away.

 “Daughter, I love you.
 Whether everything in your life is falling into place or whether things seem to be falling apart, I love you.
 No matter what season and time you go through, I love you.
 No matter what happens around you in the world, destruction and calamity, I love you.
 The times when you feel close to Me and the times when I feel far from you, I love you.
 No matter who comes into your life or leaves it, I love you.
 I have ALWAYS loved you, I love you STILL and I ALWAYS WILL.”

 I stood before an old wooden door.
 The wood was old and rugged.
 It was not a fancy door, but there was something about it that made me desire to walk through it so much.
 Then I noticed how blood started flowing over the door, as if it was being poured down from above.
 Soon the whole door was covered in blood.
 I noticed how the blood moved on the surface of the door, it was not still…it was as if the blood was alive.

 The Lord appeared next me.
 “This is My blood that was poured out on the cross to save all man from their sin.
-Those who enter through this door are those that love me and My Father.
-Those who love me love my Father too, for I am in the Father and He is in Me.
+Those who enter through this door are those that love Me and My Father.
+Those who love me love My Father too, for I am in the Father and He is in Me.
 This is the door of covenant love and sacrifice.
-This is the door the Bride enters through, which also leads to the preparation chamber for our wedding.
+This is the door through which the Bride enters, which also leads to the preparation chamber for our wedding.
 I laid my life down so that all men could live.
 But even before anyone walks through this door, I love them.
 Always remember Beloved, that even while you were a sinner, I loved you.
 I always loved you, I love you still and I always will.”